Zoned Heating Systems

 Zoned Forced-Air Heating System

-A zoned forced-air heating system provides you with all the comforts of a traditional design.
+A zoned forced-air heating system provides all the comforts of a traditional design.
 The significant difference is that these systems allow you to regulate the temperature of your home’s spaces separately.

 A zoned forced-air heating system allows you to separate your home into climate zones, each with a thermostat.
-Many homeowners divide their homes into just two climate zones, each consisting of one house floor.
+Many homeowners divide their homes into just two climate zones, each with one house floor.
 Still, others prefer to turn every room of their home into its unique zone.

 The thermostat added to each climate zone connects to special dampers installed in your home ductwork.
-When the temperature in the climate zone drops below the thermostat temperature setting, the thermostat sends a signal to the dampers that trigger them to open and allow heat to flow through the vents into the climate zone.
+When the temperature in the climate zone drops below the thermostat’s setting, the thermostat sends a signal to the dampers that triggers them to open and allow heat to flow through the vents into the climate zone.
 After reaching the desired thermostat setting, the dampers receive a closing signal.

-When switching from a traditional forced-air heating system to a zoned one, you should replace your existing conventional furnace with a variable-speed one.
-Zoned systems produce excessive wear and tear in standard furnaces.
-This operation often results in an overall lifespan reduction and no boost in energy efficiency.
+When switching from a traditional forced-air heating system to a zoned one, replace your conventional furnace with a variable-speed one.
+Zoned systems produce excessive wear and tear in standard furnaces, which often results in a reduction in overall lifespan and no boost in energy efficiency.

 Multi-Zone Mini-Split HVAC System